 EXIM offers support for services performed by U.S.-based personnel, invoiced to and paid by a foreign entity.
 These are several short-term insurance policies:

-- Express insurance is best for SBA-defined small businesses with less than or equal to $10,000,000 in export credit sales and less than 10 foreign clients.
+- Express insurance is best for SBA-defined small businesses with less than or equal to $10,000,000 in export credit sales and less than 10 foreign customers.

-- Small business multi-buyer insurance is for SBA-defined small businesses with less than or equal to $10 million in export credit sales and provides coverage for all of its foreign clients.
+- Small business multi-buyer insurance is for SBA-defined small businesses with less than or equal to $10 million in export credit sales and provides coverage an unlimited number of foreign customers.

-- Standard multi-buyer insurance is best for firms with experience in international markets and provides coverage for all of its foreign clients.
-This tool also provides firms with the flexibility to make credit decisions without prior approval from EXIM.
+- Standard multi-buyer insurance is best for firms with experience in international markets and provides coverage for all of its foreign customers.
+This tool also provides firms with more flexibility to make credit decisions without prior approval from EXIM.

 - Single-buyer policies allow firms to insure single or multiple shipments to just one customer.

-Furthermore, small businesses must have more than 51 percent U.S. content based on direct and indirect costs for either:
+Small businesses must have more than 50 percent U.S. content based on direct and indirect costs for either:

 Non-Small Businesses must have: